Irish whiskey sales near milestone of 12m cases a year

 While sales of McGregor’s whiskey are significantly behind that of the top three players, they surpassed shipments of brands such as Paddy, Kilbeggan, Powers, Teeling, Redbreast and The Dubliner last year as the number of markets the spirit was available in increased.

-The nest highest whiskey brands in terms of global sales last year were Paddy and Kilbeggan with sales of 185,200 and 133,100 cases respectively.
+The next highest whiskey brands in terms of global sales last year were Paddy and Kilbeggan with sales of 185,200 and 133,100 cases respectively.

 Overall, sales were up 10.6 per cent in 2019 versus 2018, but International Wine and Spirits Research (IWSR) which compiled the figures, said volumes are expected to fall sharply this year due to the effects of Covid-19.